Search The Line of Best Fit

 Having a breakout moment can be a dizzying, perspective-shifting experience, as New Yorker-turned-Angelino Audrey Nuna knows well.

-When Nuna and I meet, it’s a bustling fashion week Saturday in New York.
-She’s racing between shows and parties, with barely enough time to catch her breath.
-Such is the schedule of an artist in album mode after a three year break from it.
-But in conversation, she’s relaxed.
-“I think it’s really important to take time away from making shit,” Nuna says of her time out of the spotlight.
+When we meet, it’s a bustling fashion week Saturday in New York.
+The 25-year-old Nuna is racing between shows and parties, with barely enough time to catch her breath – such is the schedule of an artist in album mode after a three year break from it.
+But in conversation, she’s relaxed: “I think it’s really important to take time away from making shit,” Nuna says of her time out of the spotlight.
 “We’re not machines.”

 ADVERT

-Thoughtful and composed — though also incredibly lighthearted — Nuna seems the type who truly invests herself in every person, conversation, and experience.
-This quality of hers is perhaps why her project has resonated with audiences the way it has.
+Thoughtful and composed — though also incredibly light-hearted — Nuna is the type who truly invests herself in every person, conversation, and experience.
+This quality of hers is perhaps why her music has resonated with audiences the way it has.
 Beneath booming 808s and packed, club-ready backing arrangements, there are meaningful and interesting lyrical foundations.

 a liquid breakfast is definitely more romantic, like springtime,” she says of the contrast between her two projects.
 “TRENCH is like the nighttime, darker side, underbelly of growing up and what that’s like.”